sparkflows/sparkflows-docs/docs/user-guide/data-quality/standard-data-quality-processors.rst

 Expect Column Values To Be Unique
 ++++++++++++++++++++

-Below is a sample workflow which contains **ExpectColumnValuesToBeUnique processor** in Fire Insights.
+Below is a sample workflow which contains **ExpectColumnValuesToBeUnique processor** in Sparkflows.
 It demonstrates the usage of ExpectColumnValuesToBeUnique node to validate the data on the basis of uniqueness of the column values.

 It does the following processing of data: